nithinbais/ReactNative-App1/README.md

-You can get apk in src folder. folder name called apk
+You can get apk in src folder. folder name apk